bvenn/AlgaeWatch/README.md

 ![Wavelet1](https://raw.githubusercontent.com/bvenn/AlgaeWatch/master/src/Client/public/Screenshots/08_wavelet1.png)

 You can clearly see high correlation values obtained at frequencies of one day and two weeks.
-While the high correlations at a one-day frequency is because of obvious reasons, the high correlations at 2-week-periods could be due to high/low-pressure areas (or something else, I'm really no meterologist).
+While the high correlations at a one-day frequency is because of obvious reasons, the high correlations at 2-week-periods could be due to high/low-pressure areas (or something else, I really am no meterologist;)).
 Correlations in winter time not only are lower because of the frozen lake, but also because of the reduced daily temperature fluctuations.
 In the following you can see the cwt of the deepest sensor (T6).

 ![Wavelet2](https://raw.githubusercontent.com/bvenn/AlgaeWatch/master/src/Client/public/Screenshots/09_wavelet2.png)